-Many nurses opt to earn master’s degrees to deepen their knowledge, enhance their skills, and add a concentration to their knowledge and care.
-Some degree options include; a Master of Science in Nursing (MSN), a Master of Nursing (MN), a Master of Science with a major in nursing (MS), or a Master of Arts with a major in nursing (MA) and pursue careers as nurse practitioners, clinical nurse specialists, nurse midwives, nurse anesthetists, or nurse psychotherapists.
+Thats why many nurses opt to earn master’s degrees to deepen their knowledge, enhance their skills, and add a concentration to their knowledge and care.
+Some degree options include: a Master of Science in Nursing (MSN), a Master of Nursing (MN), a Master of Science with a major in nursing (MS), or a Master of Arts with a major in nursing (MA).
+These may help graduates pursue careers as nurse practitioners, clinical nurse specialists, nurse midwives, nurse anesthetists, or nurse psychotherapists.
 They also may pursue roles in leadership and management or as researchers in various fields of nursing.

 While these are some common requirements for admission into nursing master’s programs, others may exist.
 Read the specific requirements of each school to determine what other requirements you must meet.

-The average nursing master’s program may require one and a half to two years of full time study to complete and emphasizes nursing science theory and application.
-Most programs are designed to help nurses develop deeper insight into providing effective healthcare, participating in healthcare management, and developing and evolving methodologies and techniques for administering quality care.
-In addition, they might offer nurses’ opportunities to expand their knowledge and capacities in leadership roles and to further develop their interpersonal skills.
+The average nursing master’s program may require one and a half to two years of full time study to complete.
+They typically emphasize both nursing science theory and application to help nurses develop deeper insight into providing effective healthcare, participating in healthcare management, and developing and evolving methodologies and techniques for administering quality care.
+In addition, students may have opportunities to expand their leadership knowledge and further develop their interpersonal skills.

 Many classes in nursing master’s programs have a seminar-style set-up and provide opportunities for roundtable discussion between practicing nurses, academics in the field, and people new to the field.
-Through discussion, nursing students delve into the nuances of nursing as a practice, business, industry, and field.
+Through discussion, nursing students delve into the nuances of nursing as a practice, business and industry.

-Nursing master’s students commonly take courses in subjects such as:
+Nursing master’s students commonly take courses in the following subjects.

 Within clinical nursing there are numerous concentrations.
 At the graduate level, clinical nurses specialize in areas such as: